 Optometry and Ophthalmology

-Noridian processes claims following the National Coverage Determination guidelines, which include the following topics:
+Noridian processes claims following National Coverage Determination (NCD) guidelines which include the below topics.

 - Hydrophilic Contact Lens for Corneal Bandage

 - Photodynamic Therapy including Ocular Photodynamic Therapy (OPT)

 - Photosensitive Drugs